andrewrichardson701/Stockbase/README.md

 - Added more themes.
 Theme CSS now has more properties which can be adjusted.
 - Changelog page has been formatted better and now fills the page.
 - Email notifications can now be disabled from the admin page.
-Each notification type is configurable, excpet them important things, like password resets.
+Each notification type is configurable, except them important things, like password resets.
 - SMTP send_mail function has been updated to check if the notification type is enabled.
 All send_mail requests have been updated accordingly.
 - Default theme selection now added to Global Settings of admin page
 - Themes are now in their own table in the database and theme selection is now auto generated on pages.